theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 ### Using Script Expressions as Dynamic Folder Paths

 {: .box-note }
-**Note:** This is currently only supported for the Azure Storage destination
+**Note:** This is currently only supported for the [Azure Storage destination](https://help.theobald-software.com/en/xtract-universal/xu-destinations/azure-storage).

-In this scenario script expressions are used for generating a dynamic folder path for destinations that write a flat file.
+In this scenario, script expressions are used for generating a dynamic folder path for destinations that write a flat file.
 This allows generating a folder path which is composed of an extraction's properties like extraction name, SAP source object, etc.

 This scenario supports:
-- script expressions based on .NET.
+- Script expressions based on .NET
-- XU-specific custom script expressions.
+- XU-specific custom script expressions

 The following XU-specific custom script expressions are supported: